 - Students who have not received HOPE Scholarship payment prior to summer term 2011 and graduated from high school (or received successful GED test scores) more than seven years ago will not be eligible to receive HOPE Scholarship.
 (HOPE Grant recipients changing to a degree level program must meet the above criteria or 7-year rule in order to apply for HOPE Scholarship). (p.
-23 section 105.17) 2015-2016 HOPE Regulations Public.
+24 section 105.18) 2017-2018 HOPE Scholarship Regulations

-- Military Personnel that are stationed in Georgia on active duty or list Georgia as their home of record, their spouses and their dependents shall be treated as a Georgia Residents for purposes of HOPE Scholarship eligibility.
-Students may be required to provide additional residency verification for HOPE Scholarship. (p.
-7 section 104.2) 2015-2016 HOPE Regulations Public.
+- Military Personnel that are stationed in Georgia on active duty or list Georgia as their home of record, their spouses and their dependents shall be treated as Georgia Residents for purposes of HOPE Scholarship eligibility.
+Students may be required to provide additional residency verification for HOPE Scholarship (p.
+7 section 104.2) 2017-2018 HOPE Regulations Public.

 There are several ways to gain eligibility for the HOPE Scholarship as a freshman (Tier 1):

-- Graduate from a HOPE-eligible high school or eligible home study program as a HOPE Scholar (please see regulations for more detailed information (P. 13 section 105.3) 2015-2016 HOPE Regulations Public.
+- Graduate from a HOPE-eligible high school or eligible home study program as a HOPE Scholar (please see regulations for more detailed information (p.
+13 section 105.3) 2017-2018 HOPE Regulations Public.

 - Students that graduate from an Eligible High School must meet rigor requirements.
-The rigor requirement does not extend to students completing a Home Study program, graduating from an ineligible high school, or students who received a diploma pursuant to a petition to the local school board in accordance to O.C.G.A. §20-2-281.
-(P. 12 Section 105.2) 2015-2016 HOPE Regulations Public.
+The rigor requirement does not extend to students completing a Home Study program, graduating from an ineligible high school, or students who received a diploma pursuant to a petition to the local school board in accordance to O.C.G.A. §20-2-281 (p.
+15 section 105.2) 2017-2018 HOPE Regulations Public.

 - Credit hours are to be counted as Attempted-Hours regardless of whether the course was completed, the hours were earned, or a letter grade was recorded on the student’s official academic transcript.
 Credit hours are counted regardless of whether the student received payment from HOPE.
 It does not matter how old the course is or if it is still a valid course for transfer.
-All post-secondary course work from the point of high school graduation counts (See definition on page 20 -21 for Attempted-Hours).
+All post-secondary course work from the point of high school graduation counts (p 22-24 section 105.15).

 - Credit Hours taken prior to high school graduation or home study completion or successful GED test date do not count in Attempted-Hours calculation.
-(See #2 on Page 20 for exceptions based on date classes attempted to this rule).
-2015-2016 HOPE Regulations Public.
+(See 2g on page 24 for exceptions based on date classes attempted to this rule).
+2017-2018 HOPE Regulations Public.

 - Credit hours earned for Learning Support in Fall term 2011 or later, or accepted for Degree credit in Fall term 2011 or later do not count in Attempted-Hours calculation.

-- Students are limited to a lifetime max of 190 quarter or 127 semester hours and are no longer eligible for HOPE Scholarship once their total number of Paid-Hours has accumulated from any combination of the HOPE Scholarship Program, Zell Miller Programs, HOPE Grant Program, plus Accel Program (attempted through FY 2011). (p.
-23 and section 105.15) 2015-2016 HOPE Regulations Public.
+- Students are limited to a lifetime max of 190 quarter or 127 semester hours and are no longer eligible for HOPE Scholarship once their total number of Paid-Hours has accumulated from any combination of the HOPE Scholarship Program, Zell Miller Programs, HOPE Grant Program, plus Accel Program (attempted through FY 2011) (p 24 section 105.16).
+2017-2018 HOPE Regulations Public.